AGCO (NYSE:AGCO) Issues FY 2021 Earnings Guidance

-AGCO (NYSE:AGCO) last announced its earnings results on Wednesday, April 28th.
-The industrial products company reported $2.00 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.11 by $0.89.
-AGCO had a net margin of 2.27% and a return on equity of 13.58%.
-The business had revenue of $2.38 billion during the quarter, compared to analysts’ expectations of $2.20 billion.
-During the same quarter in the prior year, the company posted $0.86 earnings per share.
-The firm’s revenue was up 23.4% on a year-over-year basis.
-On average, equities research analysts anticipate that AGCO will post 5.16 EPS for the current year.
+AGCO (NYSE:AGCO) last released its earnings results on Wednesday, April 28th.
+The industrial products company reported $2.00 EPS for the quarter, topping the Zacks’ consensus estimate of $1.11 by $0.89.
+AGCO had a return on equity of 13.58% and a net margin of 2.27%.
+The firm had revenue of $2.38 billion during the quarter, compared to the consensus estimate of $2.20 billion.
+During the same quarter in the previous year, the company posted $0.86 earnings per share.
+The company’s revenue was up 23.4% compared to the same quarter last year.
+Analysts expect that AGCO will post 5.16 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
-Shareholders of record on Friday, May 14th will be paid a $0.20 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Friday, May 14th will be paid a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.51%.
+This is an increase from AGCO’s previous quarterly dividend of $0.16.
 The ex-dividend date is Thursday, May 13th.
-This represents a $0.80 dividend on an annualized basis and a yield of 0.55%.
-This is a boost from AGCO’s previous quarterly dividend of $0.16.
-AGCO’s dividend payout ratio (DPR) is currently 14.41%.
+AGCO’s dividend payout ratio is 14.41%.

-A number of analysts have commented on AGCO shares.
-Zacks Investment Research cut shares of AGCO from a buy rating to a hold rating and set a $157.00 price target for the company. in a research note on Wednesday, April 14th.
-Vertical Research assumed coverage on shares of AGCO in a research note on Wednesday, January 20th.
-They issued a hold rating and a $119.00 price target for the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on shares of AGCO from $140.00 to $165.00 in a research report on Tuesday, March 16th.
-Barclays increased their price objective on shares of AGCO from $93.00 to $105.00 and gave the company an equal weight rating in a research report on Friday, January 15th.
-Finally, Jefferies Financial Group increased their price objective on shares of AGCO from $105.00 to $135.00 and gave the company a buy rating in a research report on Friday, January 15th.
+Several equities analysts recently weighed in on AGCO shares.
+Barclays raised their price objective on AGCO from $93.00 to $105.00 and gave the company an equal weight rating in a research note on Friday, January 15th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on AGCO from $140.00 to $165.00 in a report on Tuesday, March 16th.
+Morgan Stanley raised their price objective on AGCO from $155.00 to $164.00 and gave the stock an overweight rating in a report on Monday.
+JPMorgan Chase & Co. raised their price objective on AGCO from $128.00 to $136.00 and gave the stock a neutral rating in a report on Wednesday, April 14th.
+They noted that the move was a valuation call.
+Finally, Citigroup lifted their target price on AGCO from $140.00 to $165.00 in a report on Tuesday, March 16th.
 Six research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
-The company currently has an average rating of Buy and an average price target of $136.67.
+AGCO presently has an average rating of Buy and an average price target of $137.27.

-In other AGCO news, Director Wolfgang Deml sold 500 shares of the stock in a transaction dated Friday, February 26th.
-The shares were sold at an average price of $129.20, for a total transaction of $64,600.00.
-Following the sale, the director now directly owns 5,791 shares in the company, valued at $748,197.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Insiders have sold 4,500 shares of company stock worth $558,980 over the last quarter.
-Corporate insiders own 17.80% of the company’s stock.
+In other news, CFO Andrew H. Beck sold 20,595 shares of the firm’s stock in a transaction dated Tuesday, May 4th.
+The shares were sold at an average price of $148.16, for a total value of $3,051,355.20.
+Following the transaction, the chief financial officer now owns 118,898 shares of the company’s stock, valued at approximately $17,615,927.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Wolfgang Deml sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, February 17th.
+The shares were sold at an average price of $118.37, for a total transaction of $118,370.00.
+Following the completion of the transaction, the director now directly owns 9,291 shares in the company, valued at approximately $1,099,775.67.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 25,095 shares of company stock valued at $3,610,335 in the last quarter.
+17.80% of the stock is currently owned by corporate insiders.

 AGCO Corporation manufactures and distributes agricultural equipment and related replacement parts worldwide.
 It offers high horsepower tractors for row crop production, soil cultivation, planting, land leveling, seeding, and commercial hay operations; utility tractors for small- and medium-sized farms, as well as for dairy, livestock, orchards, and vineyards; and compact tractors for small farms, specialty agricultural industries, landscaping, equestrian, and residential uses.